MCA-2021-Team-4/facemoji/measuring-emoji-similarity/README.md

 4. Repeat step 1..3 for i = 0..94
 5. Write merged result at "{output_dir}/{metric}.txt" with each ith line in format of `{index of most similar emoji with emoji_i} {index of next most similar emoji with emoji_i} ...`
 - Output shows statistic info. of value of k required to satisfy get intersection of size N for each metrics. (avg, min, max, std, histogram)

+### Visualization Merging
+-`python draw_merge_platform.py {mode} {metric or platform}`
+1. mode 0 : When mode is 0, the scond agrument is platform.
+ex) python draw_merge_platform.py 0 Apple
+It renders emoji and emotion mapping on the screen.

+2. mode 1 : When mode is 1, the scond agrument is metric.
+ex) python draw_merge_platform.py 1 ssim
+Based on the result of merged, count the number of emojis with the same emotion of the representative emoji in each row.
+If the emotion of the representative emoji in the row is happiness, count the number of emojis with happiness.